 However, a special needs trust can work around this issue.
 Also known as a supplemental needs trust, it is designed to provide for someone with special needs without jeopardizing any government benefits that person may be receiving.
 Instead of leaving this gift directly to the person, you are putting it in a trust.
 And since your loved one does not have control over these funds, the government program administrators ignore the trust when determining eligibility.

-When you set up a special needs trust, the person you appoint as trustee will have complete discretion over the trust as well as be in charge with how the money is spent on your loved one’s behalf.
+When you set up a special needs trust, the person you appoint as trustee will have complete discretion over the trust as well as be in charge of how the money is spent on your loved one’s behalf.
 Remember that the trustee has the fiduciary duty to act in the best interests of those who are benefiting from the trust.

 The Different Types of a Supplemental Needs Trust